arbCoding/PsSp/README.md

 Passive-source Seismic-processing with a GUI (Graphical User Interface)

-This project depends on my [sac-format](https://github.com/arbCoding/seismic) library.

-The purpose of this is to provide an OS-independent, graphical, seismic processing software package targeted at passive seismologists.
+The purpose of this is to provide an OS-independent, graphical, seismic-processing software package targeted at passive-source seismologists.

 ---

 ## Current status

 This is extremely early in development.

+It is now officially multi-threaded (11 May 2023)!

 ---

 ## Project Goals

 In the passive seismic community, there are many processing tools available.
-The problem, however, is the steep learning curve needed to use them.
+The biggest problem, however, is the steep learning curve needed to use them.

 The primary issues that I see today are:
-1) There is a lack of tools available to the seismologist that have a graphical user interface (GUI).
+1) There are a lack of tools available to the seismologist that have a graphical user interface (GUI).
 2) Often tools only do one or a few jobs.
 This makes life easier for the developer (following the KISS philosophy), but it makes life harder for the end-user.
 Often the end-user needs to stitch/cludge together different tools, developed by different persons/groups, in order to perform a given research task.